 I didn’t throw away all my products and start over.
 I simply didn’t have the budget or the energy for that.
 I started little by little, replacing anything that ran out with a natural alternative, and now that I’ve been using it for 4 years, I buy everything I need from faithful-to-nature.co.za

-Even though I am affiliated with faithful-to-nature, all my words are true and from the heart.
+Even though this post contains affiliate links, all my words are true and from the heart.
 I have been using faithful-to-nature for 4 years and never been disappointed even once!
 Wait… there was that one time I was disappointed that they sent me the wrong air freshener till I realised they actually sent me an extra air freshener as a sample (they always send super awesome samples).
 And thats simply the way they are!